 Definition of Equipment Lease

-An equipment lease is the lease agreement for equipment like plant and machinery, vehicles, and other accessories like computers, furniture, etc., used in business or production to avoid the heavy investment in the machinery and effectively utilize the money to earn the maximum returns on investment.
+An equipment lease is a lease agreement for equipment like plant and machinery, vehicles, and other accessories like computers, furniture, etc., used in business or production to avoid the heavy investment in the machinery and effectively utilize the money to earn the maximum returns on investment.

 Characteristics of Equipment Lease